namshriv/RPA-UiPath-QueueReport/README.md

 It will save development effort across use cases.
 It can help in speeding up the RPA Queue Report for Daily/Weekly/Monthly reports Can be reutilized in workflows where Bot needs to send Daily/Weekly/Monthly Reports to RPA support Team/Business/End Users.

+To use this Code -

+Tou need to keep excel report templatewith required headers as per process  in specific path and update that path in input variable in code update Queue name update Queue specific values which are required in Report Run Code